DHTMLX/gantt-docs/data/api/gantt_resource_attribute_config.md

 @descr:
 The default value of the attribute is "resource_id".

-{{note Each resource element has the resource_id attribute that is used to find which resource the DOM element is attached to.}}
+{{note Each resource element has the resource_id attribute that is used to find which a resource the DOM element is attached to.}}

 <img src="api/resource_attribute.png" /><br>